HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Transports/RoleManagement/README.md

 **action**

 The function to perform.
-Valid values are “dynamic.user.group.lookup”, “inrole.lookup”, “dynamic.user.group.update”
+Valid values are "dynamic.user.group.lookup", "inrole.lookup", and "dynamic.user.group.update".

 **appid**

 The id of the application.
-You can either hard-code it in the service description or you can retrieve this programmatically in your FEB application by using app.getUID();
+You can either hard-code it in the service description or you can retrieve this programmatically in your Leap application by using app.getUID();

 **formid**

 The id of the form.
-You can either hard-code it in the service description or you can retrieve this programmatically in your FEB application by using form.getId();
+You can either hard-code it in the service description or you can retrieve this programmatically in your Leap application by using form.getId();

 **recordid**